olvidalo/ASV/README.txt

 METADATA Browser is a web-based application that allows users to browse the content of the extensive archive of the IMDI
 (ISLE Metadata Description Initiative) corpus at the MPI.
-It will also in a latter version support browsing of the extensive archive of the CMDI corpus at MPI
+It will also in a later version support browsing of the extensive archive of the CMDI corpus at MPI

 The Latest Version
 ------------------